brucemack/kc1fsz-rc1/README.md

 20 * log(RMS<sub>audio_band</sub>/RMS<sub>noise_band</sub>)

-This calculation is done every 8ms using contemporaneous blocks of samples from the output of the band-pass filter and the RMS value from the high-pass noise detector.
-Remember that the CTCSS filter has a pass-band that goes from 350Hz to 3kHz, so this filter gives good coverage of the audio band.
+This calculation is done every 8ms using contemporaneous blocks of samples from the output of the decimation low-pass filter and the RMS value from the high-pass noise detector.
+Remember that the second decimation filter (flow diagram reference D) has a pass-band that goes up to 4kHz, so this filter gives good coverage of the audio band.

 When the S/N ratio goes above 10dB a valid signal is detected.